Pennsylvania Route 263: History

-What is now PA 263 was originally built as part of the Old York Road, a road established in the 18th century to connect Philadelphia to New York City.
+PA 263 was originally built as part of the Old York Road, a road established in the 18th century to connect Philadelphia to New York City.
 The portion of the road encompassing all of PA 263 was planned in 1711 to run from Philadelphia to Centre Bridge.
 The Old York Road would later exist as a turnpike.
 In 1911, the part of PA 263 between the southern terminus and Lahaska was designated as part of Legislative Route 155, a route that ran from Willow Grove north to New Hope.

 In 1928, PA 263 was designated to run from US 611 (now PA 611) in Willow Grove north to the Delaware River in Centre Bridge.
 The Upper York Road portion of PA 263 was paved by 1940.
 By 1970, work was underway on widening PA 263 to a four-lane highway between County Line Road and PA 413 in Buckingham.
 The widening was complete by 1971.
 As part of this widening, PA 263 was realigned in two places.
 The route was shifted to a new alignment bypassing the center of Hartsville to the east and heading across Little Neshaminy Creek, with the former alignment now Old York Road, and was shifted west to a new alignment crossing the Neshaminy Creek, bypassing the now-closed Bridge Valley Bridge.

 In 2006, the section of PA 263 through Hatboro was named the Roy W. Cornell Memorial Highway in honor of Roy Cornell, a member of the Pennsylvania House of Representatives who had represented Hatboro for 25 years.
 In 2014, a portion of PA 263 in Warminster Township was dedicated the Officer Bradley M. Fox Memorial Highway after a Plymouth Township police officer originally from Warminster who was killed in the line of duty during 2012.

 In March 2014, the Pennsylvania Department of Transportation began a $31.6 million improvement project along the section of PA 263 between Bristol Road and Sugar Bottom Road in Warwick Township.
 The project rebuilt the concrete road and improved several intersections along this stretch, along with rehabilitating bridges and installing new signs, signals, pavement markings, and guardrails.
 Work on the improvement project was completed in October 2017.